adrianestran/adrianestran.com/pages/index.md

 I consider myself to be a highly adaptable individual with a strong blend of business and technical acumen.
 My passion lies in fostering a culture of excellence in engineering and team dynamics.
 As a leader, I prioritize values such as Trust, Sustainability and Ownership, which I work hard to instill in myself and others around me.

 In pursuit of these values, I have developed skills and interests in the following areas:
-- Shaping predictable delivery systems
+- Developing reliable delivery systems
-- Communicating across cultures and geographies
+- Effectively communicating with individuals from diverse cultures and skill levels
-- Pragmatically applying engineering process best practice
+- Implementing engineering and process best practices in a practical manner
-- Engineering culture and high-performing teams
+- Fostering an engineering culture that promotes high-performance teams
-- Working collaboratively across different areas of the business
+- Collaborating seamlessly across various departments within the organization
-- Modern recruitment practises
+- Utilizing contemporary recruitment practices
-- Empathic leadership
+- Demonstrating empathetic leadership skills

 My ideal role is a close-to-the-ground leadership position, solving technical, team and people challenges within a product organisation.